Attaching images, videos, and other media to your posts

 Video size, length, and file requirements, along with choosing a thumbnail and other important details for each social network can be found in this guide: Uploading and sharing links to videos.

-At the moment, we support GIFs (up to 8MB) for posts scheduled to Facebook, Instagram, X/Twitter, LinkedIn, Mastodon, and Pinterest.
+At the moment, we support GIFs (up to 15MB) for posts scheduled to Facebook, Instagram, X/Twitter, LinkedIn, and Pinterest.
+For Mastodon, we support GIFs up to 10MB.

 📝 For Instagram, GIF files will be automatically converted to a video file as long as the GIF is between 3-60 seconds.